gradle/gradle/subprojects/docs/src/docs/release/notes.md

     }

 This avoids a 2nd request for the JAR file when the POM is missing, making dependency resolution from Maven repositories faster in this case.

-### Allow declared reasons for dependency and resolution rules

-In complex builds, it can become hard to interpret dependency resolution results and why a [dependency declaration](userguide/customizing_dependency_resolution_behavior.html) or a [rule](userguide/inspecting_dependencies.html#sec:dependency_declaration_reasons) was added to a build script.
-To improve on this situation, we extended all the corresponding APIs with the capability to define a _reason_ for each declaration or rule.

-These reasons are shown in dependency insight reports and error messages if the corresponding declaration or rule influenced the resolution result.
-In the future, they will also be shown in build scans.

-    dependencies {
-        implementation('org.ow2.asm:asm:6.0') {
-            because 'we require a JDK 9 compatible bytecode generator' }
-    }

 ### Convenient declaration of annotation processor dependencies